 iOS 6, 4.0in 1,136x640 display

-For starters, Apple has managed to shave 1.4mm of the thickness of its previous phone.
+You can sum up the iPhone 5 in three words, taller, slimmer and lighter.
+Apple has managed to shave 1.4mm of the thickness of its previous phone.
 When you compare them side-by-side, what Apple has done is immediately obvious.
 While the iPhone 4S' screen and back bulged out from the side, the iPhone 5 has a flush back, while the screen is barely raised at all.

 There's no denying that the iPhone 5 is impressively thin

-It's easy to tell the difference in size from photos, but weight's an altogether harder thing to describe.
-In pure stats, the iPhone 4S weighed 140g while the iPhone 5 is 28g lighter at just 112g.
+It's easy to tell the difference is size from photos, but weight's an altogether harder thing to describe.
+In pure stats, the iPhone 4S weighed 140g, while the iPhone 5 is 28g lighter at just 112g.
 Trust us, this is a big difference and it's immediately noticeable when you pick the iPhone 5 up: you get the feeling that it simply should weigh more, it's that light.

 While the iPhone 4S and iPhone 5 are clearly related, there are some cosmetic changes to the new model, which give it a different look and help keep the weight down.
-Gone is the all-glass rear, replaced instead with an aluminium panel that covers most of the back of the phone, bar two glass panels at the top and bottom.
-We've been told that during manufacturing the rear of the phone is photographed with the aluminium panel in place so that the best-fitting glass panels can be found.
+Gone is the all-glass rear, replaced instead with an aluminium panel that covers most of back of the phone, bar two glass panels at the top and bottom.
+We've been told that during manufacturing the rear of the phone is photographed with the aluminium panel in place, so that the best-fitting glass panels can be found.
 Our review model was certainly well put together, with a flush fitting rear.

 A new aluminium back panel gives the iPhone 5 a different look and feel